music fund project

 1. In the frame of the new program of the European Commission, the European Solidarity Corps, you first need to create a profile on the new data base: https://europa.eu/youth/solidarity_en (“JOIN THE CORPS”).

-The application through the ESC portal and fulfilling the form are compulsory for us to take your application into consideration.
+The creation of a profile on the ESC portal AND fulfilling the form are compulsory for us to take your application into consideration.

-In the days following the 22th November, the pre-selected volunteers will be contacted for a skype interview.
+In the days following the application deadline, the pre-selected volunteers will be contacted for a Zoom interview.